 Penalties for Driving without Insurance in Missouri

-Depending on the circumstance, you could incur serious penalties if you’re caught driving without the required insurance in Missouri.
-You could lose your driving privileges for an entire year and be forced to pay a $400 reinstatement fee, on top of a $500 fine and/or 15 days in jail.
+Depending on the circumstances, you could incur serious penalties if you’re caught driving without the required insurance in Missouri.
+You could lose your driving privileges for an entire year and be forced to pay a $400 reinstatement fee, on top of a $500 fine and/or 15 days in jail if you are a repeat offender.
 Also, "no insurance" tickets can never be removed from your record in Missouri.

 ---|---|---|---|